How does disturbance shape Canada's forests?

-Canada’s forests are continually affected by fire, insects and disease.
-These natural disturbances – and others including drought, floods and windstorms – can renew whole forest landscapes and, over time, shape forest composition, structure and habitat diversity.
+Canada’s forests are periodically affected by natural disturbances such as fire, insects and drought.
+These disturbances can impact and renew entire forest landscapes and, over time, will influence forest composition, structure and biodiversity.

-While natural disturbances are essential to forest health and renewal, they can have a negative impact on the people, communities and businesses that reside in or rely on forests.
-Fire poses threats to human safety, property and infrastructure, but natural disturbances can also temporarily reduce the supply of timber, with socio-economic impacts on communities and citizens.
+Conversely, natural disturbances may have negative impacts on forest ecosystems or the people, communities and businesses who rely on forests.
+Exotic or non-native insects and diseases introduced through global trade (e.g. emerald ash borer, Asian longhorned beetle) can have serious negative impacts because Canada’s native forests may not be adapted to them.
+Also, fire poses threats to human safety, property and infrastructure.
+Natural disturbances can also temporarily reduce the supply of timber, with socio-economic impacts on communities and citizens.

 Disturbances affect the carbon cycle

-Since forests absorb carbon as they grow and release it when they die and decay or when they burn in forest fires, they play an important role in the carbon cycle.
-The impacts of natural disturbances, especially fire, are among the many complex factors that determine whether forests absorb or release more carbon each year.
+Forests play an important role in the carbon cycle as they absorb carbon as they grow and release it when they die, decay or burn.
+The impacts of natural disturbances are among the many complex factors that determine whether forests absorb or release more carbon each year.

 Sources and information